AtomicTessellator/fhi-vibes/docs/Tutorial/7_green_kubo.md

 $$\Delta\kappa = \kappa_{\rm hm-bulk} - \kappa_{\rm hm}$$

-#### TODO
+## TODO
-Adjusting the simulation time (for example double or half the simulation time) to test if the thermal conductivity increase.
+1. Adjusting the simulation time (for example double or half the simulation time) to test how the thermal conductivity converge with simulation time.
-Pick several snapshots from an NVT trajectory as the starting points as starting geometry, and run NVE trajectory from each starting points.
+2. Pick several snapshots from a NVT trajectory as the starting points, and run NVE simulaiton from each starting point.
 Test the ensemble uncertainty and convergence.